Search now

 You can watch a video of Ray's return to Normandy produced by the charity, Heroes Return, below.

-Who is your family hero and how do you feel about them?
+Do you have a World War II hero in your family tree?
+Perhaps your relative was also a part of Operation Overlord.
 We love hearing about your stories and discoveries.
 Get in touch on Facebook, Instagram or Twitter.
 Or, if you prefer, drop us an email on discoveries@findmypast.com.
 Your story could go further than you think.

 Share this article